pumexx/pumex/README.md

   - [Assimp](https://github.com/assimp/assimp)
   - [Intel Threading Building Blocks](https://www.threadingbuildingblocks.org/)
   - [Freetype2](https://www.freetype.org/)
+  - [QT5 GUI library](https://www.qt.io/) - optionally - if you are planning to build Pumex with support for rendering inside QT windows.
+Important notice: newest versions of QT library ( QT 5.12 ) have Vulkan support disabled by default, so you need to recompile QT from sources with **Vulkan SDK** present in your system.
+Have fun.

-You can install above mentioned libraries using this command :
+You can install above mentioned libraries using this command ( excluding QT ) :

 ```sudo apt-get install libassimp-dev libtbb-dev libfreetype6-dev```